arnavgautam/TreeHacks2015/HOLs/HOL-ASPNETAzureWebSitesVMSQL/HOL.md

 	![Application published to Windows Azure](images/application-published-to-windows-azure.png?raw=true "Application published to Windows Azure")

-	_Application published to Windows Azure Web Sites_
+	_Application published to Windows Azure Websites_

 ---

 <a name="Summary"></a>
 ## Summary ##

 In this lab, you have learned how to create ASP.NET web applications that connect to virtual machines running in Windows Azure.
 First, created a virtual machine with SQL Server 2012 installed using the Windows Azure Management Portal and configured it to allow external connections.
 Then, you created a simple ASP.NET MVC 4 web application using Entity Framework that accessed the database in the SQL Server virtual machine.
 The web application took advantage of Full-Text Search features in SQL Server 2012 to search for contact data.
-You completed the lab by deploying the application to Windows Azure Web Sites using Visual Studio.
+You completed the lab by deploying the application to Windows Azure Websites using Visual Studio.